bethany-kish/scalatest-template/README.md

 Note that chrome is the default and will be used should no alternative be provided.

-As an example, to run tests locally using chrome, the following can be run from a shell script
+As an example, to run those tests tagged as `SmokeTest` locally using chrome, the following can be run from a shell script
 ```
 driver_path=/usr/local/bin/chromedriver
-sbt -Dbrowser=chrome -Dwebdriver.chrome.driver=${driver_path} test
+sbt -Dbrowser=chrome -Dwebdriver.chrome.driver=$driver_path clean 'test-only -- -n "uk.co.testcraft.tags.SmokeTest"'
 ```

-Similarly, to run tests using firefox, use:
+Similarly, to run all tests using firefox, use:

 ```
 driver_path=/usr/local/bin/geckodriver